Efficient Orthogonal Fine-Tuning with Principal Subspace Adaptation: The Activation Memory Statistics across Different PEFT Methods

 The activation memory requirements of various PEFT methods for a single transformer layer are summarized in Table~\ref{app:tab-peft-activation}.
-Notably, MOFT incurs significantly lower activation memory than all other methods except LoRA-XS.
+Notably, PSOFT incurs significantly lower activation memory than all other methods except LoRA-XS.
 Its activation memory is comparable to that of LoRA-XS, as the rank \(r\) is much smaller than the hidden dimension \(h\) (\(r \ll h\)).
-A key observation is that MOFT employs scale vectors to enhance task-specific flexibility, similar to other orthogonal fine-tuning methods \cite{qiu2023controlling, liu2024parameter, ma2024parameter}.
-However, unlike these methods, MOFT applies the scale vectors within a principal subspace, effectively preventing a substantial increase in activation memory usage.
+A key observation is that PSOFT employs scale vectors to enhance task-specific flexibility, similar to other orthogonal fine-tuning methods \citep{qiu2023controlling, liu2024parameter, ma2024parameter}.
+However, unlike these methods, PSOFT applies the scale vectors within a principal subspace, effectively preventing a substantial increase in activation memory usage.